hsanzg/xwiimote-rs/wiinote/README.md

 ## Setup

-Enable the `uinput` kernel module to create a virtual keyboard device, and emit key events corresponding to button presses on a Wii Remote:
+Enable the `uinput` kernel module, which lets us create a virtual keyboard device and emit key events corresponding to button presses on a Wii Remote:
 ```bash
 modprobe uinput